-- Enrolled at least half-time in a degree program. - File the 2021-2022 FAFSA and maximize eligibility for Federal Direct Unsubsidized Loan. - Have good credit history, and not be in default in any federal loan. - May borrow up to the cost of attendance for the period of enrollment, minus other financial assistance received. - If credit is approved and borrowing a GRAD PLUS for the first time complete a Direct PLUS Loan Master Promissory Note (Direct PLUS Loan MPN), Loan Entrance Counseling at studentaid.gov. - All PLUS loan borrowers must complete the Annual Student Loan Acknowledgment (ASLA) at studentaid.gov.
+- Enrolled at least half-time in a degree program. - File the 2022-2023 FAFSA and maximize eligibility for Federal Direct Unsubsidized Loan. - Have good credit history, and no default in any federal loan. - May borrow up to the cost of attendance for the period of enrollment, minus other financial assistance received. - First time GRAD PLUS borrowers with approved credit must complete a Direct PLUS Loan Master Promissory Note (PLUS MPN) and Loan Entrance Counseling at studentaid.gov